 The Strong Interest Inventory instrument is based on the idea that individuals are more satisfied and productive when they work in jobs or at tasks that they find interesting and when they work with people whose interests are similar to their own.
 Your interests are compare to thousands of individuals who report being happy and successful in their jobs.
 Your personalized report identifies your optimum career choices based on your interests and includes additional related occupations with concise job descriptions.

-*Please contact the Transfer & Career Center when you’ve completed the assessment to set up an appointment to go over the results with a counselor!*
+- Please contact the Transfer & Career Center when you’ve completed these assessments to set up an appointment to go over the results with a counselor!

 Step 1: Set up a user account.
 For first time users, visit www.eureka.org and click Create Account.